 I don’t get a chance to see how Gio’s doing before Marc grabs my shoulder.
 He teleports us away in an instant.
 The Ligurian Sea first greets us with its salty fragrance when we arrive.
 I take in a deep breath, welcoming myself back home to these colossal sized window walls.

 They expand to each side, creating what looks like a giant cluster of flower bulbs reflecting the forest surrounding us.
 Each outer pod houses a unit for the high ranking officers and their families—my team included—with a second energized barrier protecting us in case the demons make it past the city barrier.

 The Capitol City is one of eleven City Bases left on the planet.
 Nine have fallen so far since the Interstellar War began.
 We've been lucky most say.
 I think Primordial left this city standing for a reason, and soon our luck will run out.

 Marc’s grip relaxes on my shoulder.
 The longer he holds on, the further his warmth seeps into my uniform.
 It’s soothing, like my own personal heater calling me to squeeze my arms around, but I don’t get that chance today.
 He’s letting go before I can make a move.

-Late afternoon shadows dance across the damp grass, scattering brown, red, and a bit of yellow leaves.
+Late afternoon shadows dance across the damp grass, scattering brown, red, and a few yellow leaves.
 This small meadow hides us from the active gardeners, who are moving diligently with their duties today.
-Very unusual for them.
+Unusual for them.

 I stand up, refusing to meet Marc’s smoldering eyes.
 I know they show disappointment.
-I know he’s angry with me, and he has every right to be.
-I left the Capitol grounds without permission, without telling him I was going on a dangerous mission.
+I know he’s angry with me, but I thought this could be avoided.
+He wasn’t supposed to be back for another three days.

 “What were you thinking?”
 Marc says, desperation clear in his tone.
 “Do you know how dangerous that was?
 What if you were seriously injured?”